Mark D. Baute Trial Practice and Case Summaries

 Ferguson Safety Products, Inc. v.
 Bob Barker, Inc.:

-Lead trial counsel in three week jury trial in Federal Court in the Northern District of California.
+Lead trial counsel for the plaintiff in a threeweek jury trial in Federal Court in the Northern District of California.
 The case involved fraud and unfair competition by a corporate defendant who wrongfully obtained and then misused the plaintiff’s anti-suicide smock and anti-suicide blanket designs and specifications.
 The jury returned an 8-0 unanimous verdict against the defendant in the amount of $2,250,000.
-(Opposing counsel — Hoge, Fenton, Jones & Appel).
+(Opposing counsel: Hoge, Fenton, Jones & Appel).

 Muranaka Farm, Inc. v.
 Arechiga:

-Lead trial counsel in a four-week jury trial against competitor and former executive, for tortious interference, breach of contract, and unfair competition.
+Lead trial counsel for the plaintiff in a four week jury trial against competitor and former executive, for tortious interference, breach of contract, and unfair competition.
 The jury returned a plaintiff’s verdict of $5,000,000 on all counts against the target defendant.

 Adonis v.
 Chippendales:

 Lead trial counsel on behalf of three plaintiffs in an antitrust, RICO, tortious interference and fraudulent transfer action against the owner of Chippendales.
 The $37,000,000 verdict was affirmed by the Ninth Circuit Court of Appeals.
 (Opposing counsel: Howrey & Simon).